5 Steps to Handling a Lawsuit by Marcadis Singer, PA

 Finally, if you reach a settlement agreement, even if you are representing yourself, your agreement should be in writing.

-The Fair Debt Collection Practices Act (FDCPA) provides rules for how debts can be collected upon.
+The Fair Debt Collection Practices Act (FDCPA) provides rules for how debts can be collected upon, ensuring that debt collectors adhere to legal standards.
 Generally, even law firms can be deemed “debt collectors” regulated under the FDCPA if they regularly collect the debts due to another.
 Therefore, because Marcadis Singer regularly collects debts, they would likely be subject to FDCPA regulations.

-If you have been sued by Marcadis Singer, we offer a complimentary consultation with our experienced attorneys.
-We’ll evaluate your case and review your options with you.
+If you have been sued by Marcadis Singer, we offer a complimentary consultation to help you find the best legal advice and evaluate your case with our experienced attorneys.
+We’ll review your options with you.

 Call Now for a Free Case Evaluation